-How Often Do You Need to Add Salt to a Water Softener?
+How Often Should You Add Salt to a Water Softener?

 How Many Times Should a Water Softener Regenerate?

-Regeneration is a cycle in a water softener that recharges the resin beads that remove calcium and magnesium from your home’s water.
-Water softeners typically have a second tank called a brine tank, which contains a salt-water solution.
-During regeneration, the salt-water brine solution flows through the resin tank, rinsing the calcium and magnesium from the beads and flushing the minerals from the system.
+Water softeners typically have a second tank called a brine tank, which contains a saltwater solution.
+During regeneration, the saltwater brine solution flows through the resin tank, rinsing the calcium and magnesium from the beads and flushing the minerals from the system.

 How Often Should a Water Softener be Cleaned?

 The best part about water softeners is that they don’t require a lot of care — beyond keeping your eye on the salt level, that is.
 However, there are certain times when you might need to clean internal parts.
 (It’s best to have an expert help with that.)

 In other cases, you may need to sanitize your whole system.
 Examples include: